Military career of L. Ron Hubbard: Pacific service: USS PC-815

 Following its return to Astoria, USS PC-815 was ordered to escort a new aircraft carrier to San Diego, where the subchaser was to participate in exercises.
 On June 28, 1943, Hubbard ordered his crew to fire four shells from the ship's 3-inch gun and a number of rifle and pistol shots in the direction of the Coronado Islands, off which the ship anchored for the night.
 He did not realize that the islands belonged to Mexico, an ally, nor that he had taken USS PC-815 into Mexican territorial waters.
-The islands were garrisoned by Mexican Navy personnel during the war.
+The islands were garrisoned by a small detachment of Mexican Navy personnel during the war.

 The Mexican government complained and two days later, Hubbard found himself before a naval Board of Investigation in San Diego.
 He was found to have disregarded orders by carrying out an unsanctioned gunnery practice and violating Mexican waters.
 He was reprimanded and removed from command, effective July 7.
 Rear Admiral Frank A. Braisted commented, in a fitness report written shortly after the Coronado incident, that he "consider[ed] this officer lacking in the essential qualities of judgment, leadership and cooperation.
 He acts without forethought as to probable results.
 He is believed to have been sincere in his efforts to make his ship efficient and ready.
 Not considered qualified for command or promotion at this time.
 Recommend duty on a large vessel where he can be properly supervised."